vapor-community/vapor-ext/README.md

   - `!=~` for not has prefix comparison
   - `!~~` for not contains comparison
 - New filter methods:
-  - `filter(\_ keyPath:, at parameter:, on req:)` to handle automatic filters based in query params
+  - `filter(keyPath:, at parameter:, on req:)` to handle automatic filters based in query params
 - New sort methods:

-  - `sort(\_ keyPath:, at queryParam:, as parameter:, default direction:, on req:)` to handle automatic sorting based in query params
+  - `sort(keyPath:, at queryParam:, as parameter:, default direction:, on req:)` to handle automatic sorting based in query params
-  - `sort(\_ keyPath:, as parameter:, default direction:, on req:)` to handle automatic sorting based in query params
+  - `sort(keyPath:, as parameter:, default direction:, on req:)` to handle automatic sorting based in query params
+- New Request extensions to build FilterOperator and QuerySort from query params (Usefull if you use a Repository system):
+  - `filter(keyPath:, at parameter:)` to build FilterOperator based in query params
+  - `sort(keyPath:, at queryParam:, as parameter:)` to build QuerySort based in query params
+  - `sort(keyPath:, at queryParam:, as parameter:, default direction:)` to build QuerySort based in query params
+  - `sort(keyPath:, as parameter:)` to build QuerySort based in query params
+  - `sort(keyPath:, as parameter:, default direction:)` to build QuerySort based in query params

 #### Query params syntax for filters: